Page-Vishal/Server_RAG_BOT/README.md

 # Server_RAG_BOT

-The flask server for RAG_Bot
+This repo contains the flask server for the PDF reading Bot.